 Keep the technical analysis away from the course

-One guarantee to get you to play badly is if you are running through your technical faults while you are playing.
+One guarantee to get you to play badly is running through your technical faults while you are playing.
 Bob Rotella puts it this way: “If you are trying to tell your body how to swing, you are telling yourself you don’t know how to swing.”

-(You can see more about what this great golf mindset guy says here.
-To correct technical faults, you will need more time, perhaps more coaching and more focus.
+To correct technical faults, you will need more time, perhaps more coaching, and more focus.
 Don’t try to make these corrections on the course.
 You will only make yourself miserable.

 Work on your shot routine

 If you practice, you will build up a good habit.
 If you do this, it will become second nature.
 It will get more comfortable even if conditions are not ideal.
 You can feel confident even when the pressure is on.
 You will also find it easier to make a good shot when something unexpected happens.

 There’s no point dwelling on a bad shot.
 I bet you already know this.
 You certainly will know this if you watch the professionals.
 Often a brilliant top golfer will lose it, and you can see the moment when it all went wrong.
 The golfer couldn’t get over that bad shot on the fourth hole, and it has ruined the rest of their game.